 - More than 20 synthesis centers have emulated the successful NCEAS model.

 Unlike many research centers, we have no permanent body of scientific faculty; rather, NCEAS maintains its well-known vitality through the dynamic nature of the resident and visiting scientists who are collectively responsible for its success.
-NCEAS has hosted nearly 6,000 individuals and supported more than 500 projects since its inception in 1995.
-The projects have produced a wide array of outcomes, from specific results to general knowledge within and across disciplines and the application of science to resource management.
-NCEAS has engaged hundreds of graduate students and grade school children, and has developed information access tools that are becoming the standard for ecology and allied fields.
+NCEAS has hosted 6,000 individuals and supported more than 500 projects since its inception in 1995.
+These projects have produced a wide array of outcomes, from specific results to general knowledge within and across disciplines and the application of science to resource management.
+NCEAS has developed information access tools that are becoming the standard for ecology and allied fields.

 - As of 2005, NCEAS had reached the top 1% of institutions worldwide working in ecology and the environment (38,000 institutions in total) in terms of total citations in the field of Environment/Ecology, according to ISI Essential Science Indicators.